m13253/telegram-bot-mux/Readme.md

 1. Telegram-bot-mux does not delete confirmed updates after a successful `getUpdates`, allowing all clients to retrieve updates at their own paces.
 If `offset` is omitted or set to 0 or 1, instead of returning a list of unconfirmed updates, it returns an empty update to help the client calculate its next `offset`.
 2. Telegram-bot-mux ignores the `filter_update_types` parameter from downstream `getUpdates`.
 Please specify it through the configuration file.
 3. Telegram-bot-mux will echo all sent messages back to the next `getUpdates`, allowing different clients to see messages sent by each other.
 If your bot needs to respond to all incoming messages, please filter out messages send by the bot itself.
-4. However, messages sent by `copyMessage` and `copyMessages` will not be echoed due to missing information from upstream.
+4. However, messages sent by `forwardMessages`, `copyMessage` and `copyMessages` will not be echoed due to missing information from upstream.

 ## Rate limiting